Frequently Asked Questions

 In order to get a loan, one must be at least 18 years old, have sufficient income to repay the loan (in addition to their other monthly bills), be a resident of Southeastern Wisconsin, and must have people willing to guarantee the loan (guarantors).
 For most MJFLA loans of less than $4,000, one, or sometimes two guarantors are required, and for larger loans, two guarantors are required.
 Guarantors are not required for Employee Loan programs, as the employer is the guarantor.

 MJFLA Personal Loans are offered at a maximum of $4,000 with one or two guarantors, and up to $5,000 with two guarantors.
 Larger loans are available for certain purposes.

 Do I have to live in Southeastern Wisconsin?

-Yes, MJFLA serves residents of the Greater Milwaukee area and generally extends its service to those within Southeastern Wisconsin.
-This generally includes the 11 counties of Milwaukee, Waukesha, Jefferson, Dane, Racine, Kenosha, Walworth, Rock, Ozaukee, Washington, and Dodge.
+Yes, MJFLA serves residents of the Greater Milwaukee area and generally extends its service to those within Southern and Southeastern Wisconsin.
+This generally includes Madison to Sheboygan to Kenosha, and includes the 11 counties of Milwaukee, Waukesha, Jefferson, Dane, Racine, Kenosha, Walworth, Rock, Ozaukee, Washington, and Dodge.
 Contact MJFLA if you are unsure if you live within our service area.
 All applicants must be Wisconsin residents.